This post is on tips and tricks to improve your odds at winning.

 Counter-clockwise:

-On some matches, the first fish will come up almost immediately next to your icon.
+In Fishing 1.0, on some matches, the first fish can come up almost immediately next to your icon.
 If you have quick reflexes, you can catch this fish and get one fish ahead of your opponent!
-However, it’s possible sometimes to catch it the second time around, if you try for it before it disappears.
+However, it is possible sometimes to catch it the second time around, if you try for it before it disappears.
+Below shows how this works:

 Catching first time around: